 2) Stairway To Heaven (Led Zeppelin)

-One of the most popular songs of all time, Stairway To Heaven starts off slow and keeps the pace until the guitar solo.
+One of the best rock songs of all time, Stairway To Heaven starts off slow and keeps the pace until the guitar solo.
 From there on, it’s classic rock and roll.
 Due to its mystical lyrics and shifting tones, it has become a popular choice for upbeat funeral songs.

 3) Yesterday (The Beatles)